 Any data, files or images that are not believed to be unlawful, may be deleted or kept as evidence of a breach of the school's behaviour policy.
-The school follows DFE 'Searching, screening and confiscation at school' guidance.
+The school follows DFE Searching, Screening and Confiscation (publishing.service.gov.uk)' guidance.